-- If you’re a DIYer or if you’re hiring a professional, request certified fabrics wherever you shop.
-Even if the likelihood of finding exactly what you need, it’s important to communicate the message.
+- Request certified fabrics wherever you shop.
+Even if there’s little likelihood of finding exactly what you need, it’s important to communicate the message.

 - Educate yourself.
-Learn how the fabrics you use affect your own health, your family’s health, and your client’s health.
-Then educate others: your friends, your family, and your clients.
+Learn how the fabrics you use affect your own health, your family’s health, and your client’s health (see links below).
+Then tell others: your friends, your family, and your clients.

 Certifications are a tiny part of the big picture.
 Check out this eye-opening look at the state of the industry regarding chemical management in textiles today (podcast).

 For a detailed look at how the certification process works, see the Textile Exchange’s Certification Toolkit.